Critical window for connectivity in the Configuration Model: Connectivity among vertices of degree at least three

 \section{Connectivity among vertices of degree at least three}

 In this section, we show that in the connectivity critical window \whp{} all vertices $v$ with $d_v \geq 3$ are in the giant component.
-This result is already known when $\min_{i \in [n]} d_i \geq 2$, we show that it still holds even in the presence of a sufficiently small amount of vertices of degree $1$.
-To do so we will prove the following theorem:
+This result is already known when $\min_{i \in [n]} d_i \geq 2$, we show that it still holds even in the presence of a sufficiently small amount of vertices of degree $1$ and is stated in the following theorem.

 \begin{thm}[Connectivity among vertices with $d_v \geq 3$] Consider $\CMd$ in the connectivity critical window defined in Condition \ref{cond-crit-conn}.
 Then

 Consequently,

 \end{thm}